Frequently Asked Questions (FAQs)

 Yes, it is possible to extend your stay after the tour is over, but it will cause your seat on our group flight to be removed.
 We will adjust your price accordingly, but requests do so must be made in writing by March 1!

 Unfortunately, practicing before the tour begins is logistically impossible.
-Shortly before the trip begins though, your coach will review your video, letters of recommendation, and any other info before contacting you by phone or email.
-Everyone on the team will meet for the first time in our departing airport.
+However, shortly before the trip begins, we will connect everyone and your coach will review your video, letters of recommendation, and any other info.
+We will make efforts to connect everyone electronically, but you will meet your teammates in person for the first time on Departure Day at our departing airport.
 We will have an opportunity to practice together when we reach our destination.

 All travelers are required to meet the group at our departing airport, which varies from year-to-year depending on the tour.
 All trips begin and end from the same departing airport.
-To find out which airport your tour leaves from, contact our staff at firstname.lastname@example.org.
+This will be announced in the Spring, but to find out earlier which airport your tour leaves from, contact our staff at email@example.com.

 Either cash or card is totally up to you.
 However, it is highly recommended to have some cash at your disposal to pay for things when debit/credit card machines are not available (e.g., ice cream stand, concession stands, street vendors, etc.).
 You will need to have some form of money to pay for 1-2 meals per day, snacks, drinks, souvenirs, and anything else you want to spend money on.